 - Keep it going.
 Young people have four weeks to make as much profit as they can from their Tenner while also aiming to create a social impact

 - Keep the profit.
 Participants are in full control of any profit they make and decide what to spend this on

 - Payback for the future.
 At the end of Tenner participants enter the National Challenge and pay back their £10 pledge plus a £1 legacy donation

-Tenner helps you to offer a broad and balanced curriculum that prepares students for life in the UK by promoting employability skills, allowing students to become active citizens, supporting PSHE and providing practical opportunities to explore financial mathematics.
+Tenner helps you offer a broad and balanced curriculum that prepares students for life in the UK by:

 View further information on how this programme supports good career guidance, employability and enterprise education.